OmniBrew/sw5e-data/text/en/manual/social-interaction.md

 You might be able to determine an NPC’s personality traits, ideals, flaws, and bonds, then play on them to influence the NPC’s attitude.

-Interactions in Mass Effect 5e are much like interactions in real life.
+Interactions in Star Wars 5e are much like interactions in real life.
 If you can offer NPCs something they want, threaten them with something they fear, or play on their sympathies and goals, you can use words to get almost anything you want.
 On the other hand, if you insult a proud warrior or speak ill of a politician’s allies, your efforts to convince or deceive will fall short.